-The Gender and Sexuality Campus Center (GSCC) supports LGBTQ+ students and their allies.
-The center offers a gathering space, support services, peer mentoring, and leadership programming, including Crossroads for QTPOC.
-Located in the Red Gym, the center also facilitates educational programs and trainings on identity and justice issues across campus.
+The Gender and Sexuality Campus Center (GSCC) supports LGBTQ+ students and their communities.
+The Campus Center offers a gathering space, services, peer mentoring, and leadership programming, including Crossroads for QTPOC and the 21 LGBTQ+ student org collective.
+Located in the Red Gym, the GSCC also facilitates educational programs and trainings on identity and justice issues across campus.
 Igbt.wisc.edu